Skip to content

 0.5 / 1

-The company has a commitment to pay a minimum wage that applies to all suppliers.
-However, no information on decent living wages was provided.
+The company's commitment to pay a minimum wage applies to all suppliers.
+However, no information on living wages could be found.

 • P